If you are importing via the UK, your plants must be cleared by the UK Plant Health Inspectors before they can travel onward to Jersey.

 High risk plants

-High risk plants from the EU must be accompanied by a phytosanitary certificate which is issued by the orginating country.
+High risk plants from the EU must be accompanied by a phytosanitary certificate which is issued by the originating country.

-You must notify the plant health team prior to importing.
-These plants will be subject to documentary, physical and identity checks on arrival in Jersey.
+You must pre-notify the plant health team prior to importing.
+These plants will be subject to documentary, identity and physical checks on arrival in Jersey.
 A list of high risk plants and plant products can be found here.